Skip to content

 2. Determinism: Don't rely on system time or random values

-4. Timeouts: Set reasonable timeouts for network operations
+4. Timeouts: Use context.WithTimeout() for operations

 Certificate Generation